 Classified Board of Directors.
-The Certificate of Incorporation and the Bylaws provide that the Board of Directors will be divided into three classes of directors, with the classes to as nearly equal in number as possible.
+The Certificate of Incorporation and the Bylaws provide that the Board of Directors will be divided into three classes of directors, with the classes as nearly equal in number as possible.
 As a result, approximately one-third of the Board of Directors will be elected each year.
-The classification of the Board of Directors will make it more difficult for stockholders to change the composition of the Board of Directors.
-The Certificate of Incorporation provides that, subject to any rights of holders of Preferred Stock to elect additional directors under specified circumstances, the number of directors will be fixed in the manner provided in the Bylaws.
-The Bylaws provide that, subject to any rights of holders of Preferred Stock to elect directors under specified circumstances, the number of directors will be fixed from time to time exclusively pursuant to a resolution adopted by directors constituting a majority of the total number of directors.
+The classification of the Board of Directors will make it more difficult for an acquiror or for other stockholders to change the composition of the Board of Directors.
+The Certificate of Incorporation provides that, subject to any rights of holders of Preferred Stock to elect additional directors under specified circumstances, the total number of directors constituting the entire Board of Directors will be not fewer than five directors nor more than 20 directors, with the authorized number of directors being fixed from time to time by the Board of Directors.
 In addition, the Certificate of Incorporation provides that, subject to any rights of holders of Preferred Stock, and unless the Board of Directors otherwise determines, any vacancies will be filled only by the affirmative vote of a majority of the remaining directors, though less than a quorum.

 No Stockholder Action by Written Consent.
-The Certificate of Incorporation provides that, subject to the rights of any holders of Preferred Stock to act by written consent in lieu of a meeting, stockholder action may be taken only at an annual meeting or special meeting of stockholders and may not be taken by written consent in lieu of a meeting.
+The Certificate of Incorporation and Bylaws provide that, subject to the rights of any holders of Preferred Stock to act by written consent in lieu of a meeting, stockholder action may be taken only at an annual meeting or special meeting of stockholders and may not be taken by written consent in lieu of a meeting, unless the action to be effected by written consent of stockholders and the taking of such action by such written consent have expressly been approved in advance by the Board of Directors.
 Failure to satisfy any of the requirements for a stockholder meeting could delay, prevent or invalidate stockholder action.